-Back to the signs, I must say that these expressions are not new.
+Back to the billboard signs, I must say that these expressions are not new.
 This group has been erecting their signage for a while – as early as last year.
-However, the most recent one made national news because of it’s patriotic slant.
+However, the most recent one made national news because of its patriotic slant.

-So the questions remains, how rigid are the lines that connect our Christianity and our political views?
+So the questions remain, how rigid are the lines that connect our Christianity and our political views?
 Should the issue continue to arise?
 I’m not so sure.